skorotkiewicz/music-lib/README.md

 2. **Play Music:**
    - Click on any track in the list to start playing
    - Use the player controls to play/pause, adjust volume, or skip tracks
+   - Click anywhere on the progress bar to seek to that position
+   - Hover over the progress bar to see the exact time at that position
    - The currently playing track will be highlighted
+   - Current time and total duration are displayed in real-time

 3. **Manage Tracks:**
    - Delete tracks using the trash icon